dressel/GainPatterns.jl/README.md

 * ~~Test `validgain` function and over-writing it~~ done
 * Create sample function to sample from a gain pattern at a given angle
 * If a samples vector has only one entry, eliminate it? or maybe not.
 Plotting doesn't seem to have an issue with this
-* Group plots (you can't use grouplot package for this)
+* Group plots (you can't use tex grouplot package for this)
+* Sample an entire distribution and return an array (or fill one)
+* Normalize function for gainpatterns

 ## Future Plans
 Future plans (like way down the road):